-The brake light switch for the brake pedal can be adjusted as follows, but the other brake light switches should be adjusted by a Yamaha dealer.
-Turn the adjusting nut while holding the brake light switch in place.
+The rear brake light switch for the brake pedal can be adjusted as follows, but the other brake light switches should be adjusted by a Yamaha dealer.
+Turn the rear brake light switch adjusting nut while holding the brake light switch in place.
 To make the brake light come on earlier, turn the adjusting nut in direction (a).
-To make the brake light come on later, turn the adjust-
+To make the brake light come on later, turn the adjusting nut in direction (b).